How a finance degree can put you on the path to a career as a real estate broker

 What Does a Real Estate Broker Do?

 Brokers who work in real estate perform a variety of tasks and can serve different types of clients.
-They might work with clients on the residential side, facilitating home buying, selling, and renting — or businesses and property investors who are buying, selling, and leasing out commercial properties.
-Some real estate brokers specialize in agricultural property and other types of real estate.
+They might work on the residential side, facilitating home buying, selling, and renting.
+They could also work with businesses and property investors who are buying, selling, and leasing out commercial properties.

 The job duties of a real estate broker include: